Building B2B Self-Service Buyer Portals with Elastic Path

 Payment, Credit, and Search

 B2B payment differs fundamentally from B2C.
 Invoice on account (30, 60, or 90-day terms) is the most common method, requiring integration with the seller’s accounts receivable process.
+In a composable or headless architecture, back end commerce functionality is decoupled from the frontend, enabling greater flexibility in integrating payment and credit processes.
 The portal must enforce credit limits, support purchase orders, and handle split payments across cost centres.

 Extending an existing monolithic platform (SAP Commerce Cloud, Oracle Commerce, Magento) with B2B portal functionality is tempting, but these platforms tightly couple frontend, backend, and data layer.
+This traditional commerce architecture and many legacy e commerce platforms have limited integration capabilities and lack the modular nature needed for modern business requirements.
 Deep customisation creates upgrade barriers and technical debt.
 B2C platforms with bolted-on B2B features (Shopify Plus, BigCommerce) work for simple use cases, but limitations emerge quickly when requirements include multi-level organisational hierarchies, sophisticated pricing matrices, and deep ERP integration.

 Composable Commerce with Elastic Path